For information on the seminars and training offered by the IHEDD as well as for any custom organization request, please contact:

 63009 Clermont-Ferrand Cedex

 Since its creation in 1994, the Economic Policy Management (GPE) training programme has been acknowledged as one of the main French courses for building capacity in public economics for stakeholders from developing countries, in particular French-speaking countries in sub-Saharan Africa.
+It leads to a Master 2, a national diploma issued by the University of Clermont Auvergne (UCA).

 Dedicated to public development policies, the GPE programme meets a pressing need expressed by developing countries for professional economists with the ability to design and implement economic policies effectively.